Industrial Workers of the World philosophy and tactics: Soapboxing and free speech fights

 Although lauded by civil libertarians as an important part of the struggles for civil and constitutional rights, the IWW's free speech fights were carried out for more concrete goals.
 If they weren't allowed to talk to workers, they wouldn't be able to organize workers.
 Wobbly activists simultaneously demonstrated that direct action works, and that it was possible for members of the lower strata of society to challenge authority and, through determination and perseverance, to frequently win.

 The workers and the IWW had a common enemy in the communities that became free speech battlegrounds.
 These were the job sharks, agencies that controlled employment in agriculture and the timber industry.
 The combination of sharks, anti-union employers, and hostile or indifferent communities kept wages low, and employment uncertain for many workers.

 The attitude in some communities toward IWW members engaging in the fight for free speech is nicely characterized by an editorial in the San Diego Evening Tribune on March 4, 1912:

 Hanging is none too good for them and they would be much better dead, for they are absolutely useless in the human economy.
 They are the waste material of creation and they should be drained off into the sewer of oblivion, there to rot in cold obstruction like any other excrement.

 The strategy of the IWW during free speech fights was to put out a call for "footloose" workers to come to the community, and to challenge a no speaking ordinance simply by violating it.
 Wobblies would talk about the job, the unfairness of the system, or would simply read the Declaration of Independence, or the Bill of Rights to the U.S. Constitution.
 In violation of the law, they would get arrested.
 By filling the jails with workers, the IWW was able to put pressure on the community's taxpayers, who ultimately had to pay the bill for feeding and housing the prisoners.
 The taxpayers presumably had the power to avoid such expenses by forcing the local administration to change its policies, or to overturn the ordinance itself.

 Conventional strikes

 A primary goal of unions is to improve the wages, hours, and working conditions of working people, and the strike, or threat of a strike is one mechanism by which that can be accomplished.
 However, the IWW also believe that the strike is a means by which working people can educate themselves to the issues of class struggle.
 Such education, according to the Wobblies, is necessary training in the effort to properly exercise the general strike, which (according to IWW theory) is the best means by which to establish an industrial democracy.

-The IWW has engaged in a significant number of celebrated strikes throughout its colorful history.
-Each is rich in its own way.
-During the Colorado coal strike of 1927, IWW organizers had the opportunity to apply many of the strategies and tactics they'd adopted during the previous decades.
+The IWW has engaged in numerous strikes throughout its history.
+During the Colorado coal strike of 1927, IWW organizers had applied many of the strategies and tactics they'd adopted during previous decades.